London Music Census An Overview: Tip of the Iceberg

 What you will find from this census are the results of feedback and input from the community at large.
 This study would not have been possible without the commitment and engagement of Londoners!

 Three of the fives surveys proved very fruitful in their results and sharable information.
-Two of the surveys were great starting points for further analysis, but sample size was not large enough to draw any meaningul conclusions.
+Two of the surveys were great starting points for further analysis, but sample size was not large enough to draw concrete conclusions.
 The three shared surveys were critical starting points and a wealth of insight.
 Music Fans, Musicians and Venues all helped shape a deeper understanding on the state of London’s music scene.
 At large, London’s music industry is concentrated in the realm of ‘Popular Music’ (as classified by Music Canada).
 A variety of original and cover music is enjoyed but original content proves to be the most popular.
-Music appeals to people of all ages, sex, creed and social status.
-Through data collected a common theme emerged showing Londoners aged 19 – 34 were the most active across all surveys.
+Music appeals to people of all ages, gender identity, creed and social status.
+Through data collected a common theme emerged showing Londoners aged 19 – 34 were the most active across all surveys and regular participants in the local music community.

 WHAT DID WE LEARN FROM THE MUSIC BIZ?